Sustainable Landscaping

 Some of the takeaways include:

-• Plant keystone species and provide native plantings under keystone trees to provide selter and habitat for pollinator insects.
+• Plant keystone species and provide native plantings under keystone trees to provide shelter and habitat for pollinator insects.

-• Plants in masses to provide a buffet for foraging.
+• Plant in masses to provide a buffet for foraging insects.

 • Don't apply pesticides.